 Participation in the VPA is voluntary for every beneficiary.
-If a household wishes to participate in the VPA, they confirm that MEC has full and uncontested legal ownership of the CO_2 emissions reductions (SDG 13) that are generated from the use of ICS/SLS distributed under the VPA.
+If a household wishes to participate in the VPA, they confirm that MEC has full and uncontested legal ownership

 MEC has the legal ownership of the Verified Emission Reductions (VERs) that are generated through the Gold Standard Certification.
 For each CEP distributed under the VPA, the beneficiary agrees at the time of distribution/dissemination of ICS/SLS that, in return for receiving a CEP, the ownership of emissions reductions and VERs lies with MEC.
 With effect to this, the carbon title for the product is signed off by end user directly to MEC waiving any claim or rights on carbon credits generated under the VPA.